 Including your contact details on your eCommerce website can improve your conversion rate.
 How?

-Your website visitors can put a call across to you, before or after placing an order.
+For example, your website visitors can call you, before or after placing an order.
 Your response would either encourage them to stick to your website or switch to another brand.

 2. Value Proposition